 ‘Agents of SHIELD’ Cancellation Possible?
-The Ratings for the Marvel Show Don’t Look Good
+The Ratings For The Marvel Show Don’t Look Good

 For instance, all the talk about “ICER’s” – essentially knock out guns that don’t actually injure or kill anyone – has been dropped from the scripts.
 Now when people shoot one another, it actually has consequences for the characters.

 But the appearance of a more gritty realism hasn’t been sufficient to pop the show up in the Nielsen ratings.
 In fact, this last week’s episode had the lowest ratings the series has seen since the opening episode of this season.
-They are down more than 26% in the 18 to 49 demographic.
+They are down more than 26 percent in the 18 to 49 demographic.
 And that’s not good if you want to stay on the air.

 Unfortunately, even though many of the problems that the show suffered from early on – such as its monster of the week scenario – have since been largely solved by the show runners, many of the potential fans of the series tried it in the first season and dropped it after only a few episodes.
 They never came back.